 Committee will suggest areas where further study is necessary and develop a written plan designed for the student to make up deficiencies.
-All or part of written exam may be retaken once at the discretion of the committee.
+All or part of the written exam may be retaken once at the discretion of the committee.
 The student is NOT automatically entitled to retake the exam.
 If the committee concludes that the work does not demonstrate with reasonable confidence that the student will be successful if allowed to proceed toward a doctoral degree, the student will fail and not be allowed a reexamination.

-Committee will suggest area where further study is necessary and develop a written plan designed for the student to make up deficiencies.
+Committee will suggest areas where further study is necessary and develop a written plan designed for the student to make up deficiencies.
 The oral may be retaken once at the discretion of the committee.
 The student is NOT automatically entitled to retake the exam.
 If the committee concludes that the revised work remains unsatisfactory, the student will fail and not be allowed a reexamination.

 The Prospectus Meeting